 Step 3: Connect to a server location

-Connect to the VPN server matching your account’s country to get access to your shows even when you’re not at home.
+Connect to the VPN server matching your account’s country.

 Note: You can also download titles before you travel to watch them offline from anywhere in the world.
 The titles available to download are marked “Watch While Abroad.”